swipswaps/objectiv-analytics/analysis/README.md

 Within Metabase, switch to admin mode, and select Databases to add your database (if this has not already been done).
 Exit admin.

-Switching to the overview, in the section "our data" a new collection, with the name of the database should be present.
+Switching to the overview, in the section "our data" a new database, with the name of the database should be present.
 If you select the database, a numeric ID will be in the URL, for example:
 "http://localhost:3000/browse/2-objectiv", in this case your database ID is 2.